Economics

 Offered Either Fall or Spring; Lecture hours:3

 This course will explore the causes and consequences of financial crises from macroeconomic perspectives, with most of the attention given to the recent financial crisis in the United States.
-Prerequisite: (ECON 204 or ECON 258) or permission of the instructor.
+Prerequisite: ECON 204 or permission of the instructor.

 ECON 441.
 Econometric Research.
 1 Credit.